Philippines health workers protest neglect as COVID-19 strains hospitals | Health

 - Philippines

-Many facilities are overstretched as the highly transmissible Delta variant sees deaths climb and cases soar, like elsewhere in Southeast Asia, where vaccination rates are low compared to Europe and North America.
-The Philippines was the first country outside China to report a coronavirus death and has since logged nearly 2 million cases, including a daily record https://news.trust.org/item/20210830080201-ezhx1 22,366 on Monday.
+Duterte has stood by health minister Duque during repeated calls for his resignation, the latest after state auditors flagged "deficiencies" in more than $1 billion in COVID-19 spending.
+Duque on Wednesday told Reuters the government was working on the release of benefits but appealed for more time.

-Duterte has stood by Duque during repeated calls for his resignation as far back as last year, the latest after state auditors flagged "deficiencies" in more than $1 billion in COVID-19 spending.
+The Philippine Nurses Association held its own protest virtually to demand better working conditions and more staff at hospitals, nearly a third of which have reached "critical levels" of over 85% occupancy, according to government data.
+Like elsewhere in Southeast Asia where vaccination rates are low, the highly transmissible Delta variant has seen deaths climb and cases soar, with a daily record 22,366 cases in the Philippines on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)